0xOucan/MictlAI-MantleQuest/README.md

 Where **traditional bridges have failed through hacks and exploits**, **💀MictlAI💀**'s atomic swap mechanism creates a **direct, trustless pathway between blockchain worlds**—a pathway guarded by the wisdom of AI and the security of decentralized protocols.

+## 🚀 MictlAI: The Mantle Quest

+**[MictlAI: The Mantle Quest](https://github.com/0xOucan/MictlAI-MantleQuest)** is an enhanced version of the original MictlAI that includes all the same core functionalities plus exciting new integrations specifically designed for the Mantle ecosystem:

+### 🆕 Mantle-Specific Features
+- **🤖 NEBULA AI Integration**: Advanced AI assistant powered by thirdweb's Nebula AI platform
+- **🌳 Treehouse Protocol**: Stake cmETH tokens on Mantle network
+- **🏦 Lendle Protocol**: Lending and borrowing MNT and USDT with collateral management
+- **🔄 Merchant Moe**: Advanced DEX operations for MNT/USDT swaps
+- **🎯 Init Capital**: Yield farming and liquidity optimization strategies

+This Mantle Quest edition maintains all the cross-chain bridging capabilities of the original while adding deep Mantle network integration for DeFi operations, yield strategies, and AI-powered portfolio management.

 ## 🌟 Features

 - 🌉 Seamless cross-chain transfers between Base, Arbitrum, Mantle, and zkSync Era
 - ⚛️ Bidirectional atomic swaps for trustless token exchanges
 - 💬 Natural language AI chat interface for cross-chain operations
+- **🤖 Advanced NEBULA AI Integration for intelligent DeFi assistance**
+- **🌳 Treehouse Protocol staking integration**
+- **🏦 Lendle Protocol lending and borrowing**
+- **🔄 Merchant Moe DEX operations**
 - 👛 External wallet support with secure transaction handling
 - 🔄 Real-time transaction monitoring and status tracking
 - 💰 Real-time wallet balance tracking with USD conversion